NEASQC/FinancialApplications/README.md

 ## Building and installing

-The *requirements.txt* file contains the mandatory Python libraries for using present libraries.
+The mandatory Python libraries and packages for using the **QQuantLib** can be found into the *requirements.txt* or the *environment.yml* files.

 ## Library organisation